 In-ceiling speakers might be the perfect solution if you want to keep your speakers out of the way.

 You can get speakers that lie flat along the surface of the ceiling.
 Or, you can even get motorized speakers which move down out of the ceiling at the touch of a button.
+Now that is cool!

-You can use in-ceiling speakers for most of the speakers in a 5.1 system.
+If you wish, you can use in-ceiling speakers for most of the speakers in a 5.1 system.
 Fronts, surrounds, even the center.
 You would then only need to worry about hiding the subwoofer.

-The downside of ceiling speakers is they can be more difficult and expensive to install than ordinary speakers.
-You would need to cut holes in the ceiling for the speakers.
+The big downside of ceiling speakers is they can be more difficult and expensive to install than ordinary speakers.
+For a start, you would need to cut holes in the ceiling for the speakers.

 Unless you are pretty nifty with a toolbox it may be wise to pay a specialist installer to do this work for you.
 Which would also be an added expense.

 However, the results can be fantastic, and you really would have a system that resembles a cinema or theater.